BerylCrescent/automated_testing_challenge_portfolio_Wiola/README.md

         return self.driver.title
 ```

-Is dashboard title and login page correct?
+Is the dashboard's and login page's title correct? <br>
 Test passed - the assertion returned true.